rerun-io/rerun/BUILD.md

 pixi run py-fmt
 ```

-### Building an installable Python Wheel
+### Building an installable Python wheel
 The `py-wheel` command builds a whl file:
 ```sh
 pixi run py-wheel --release
 ```
-Which you can then install in your own python environment:
+Which you can then install in your own Python environment:
 ```sh
 pip install ./target/wheels/*.whl
 ```